Drelkan/Projet-6/README.md

 To start the application, follow the steps below:

-1. Check si vous ete dans le back, si vous n'ete pas dans le back Navigate to the server directory:
+1. Make sure you are in the back directory:
 `cd back`

 3. Start the server using the command:
 `npm run nodemon`

-4. In another terminal, navigate to the client directory:
+4. In another terminal, navigate to the front directory:
 `cd front`

 5. Launch the client application with the command: